 6 For for this cause was the gospel preached also to them that are dead, that they might be judged according to men in the flesh, but live according to God in the spirit.

 Because of Christ’s resurrection there is a point and a reason to preach the gospel to those who are in the spirit world.
 Since everyone has to have the gospel preached to them, and everyone must accept the covenants offered by our Father in order to return to live with Him, there is only one path back home.
 That path is to hear, accept, and live by the Holy Spirit so we can be free from our sins.
 The dead can be preached to, but those in mortality have to perform those ordinances required for the dead’s salvation.
 By preaching the gospel to them, and giving them the opportunity to accept those ordinances performed by those living in mortality, those in the spirit world are able to be judged on an equal footing with those who are still in mortality (the living), while living by the Spirit in the spirit world.
-This system allows all of God’s children, whether on this side of the veil or the other side of the veil to be treated equally, with any blessing God has to offer equally available to each person.
-Again, only because the resurrection gives meaning to the process of repentance.
+This system allows all of God’s children, whether on this side of the veil or the other side of the veil to be treated equally, with any blessing God has to offer.
+Again, this is possible only because the resurrection gives meaning to the process of repentance.

 Judgment requires a body